microsoft/accessibility-insights-action/docs/gh-action-usage.md

 To use this action in your workflow (which, again, we don't yet recommend at all for any production projects), we recommend referring to a version tag:

+-   To migrate from version 2, see [Migrating from version 2 to version 3](#migrating-from-version-2-to-version-3)
 -   `microsoft/accessibility-insights-action@v3` is updated with each `v3.x.y` release to refer to the most recent API-compatible version.
 -   `microsoft/accessibility-insights-action@v3.0.0` refers to the exact version `v3.0.0`; use this to pin to a specific version.